Sugianto Kusuma

 Sugianto Kusuma (a.k.a.
 Aguan, 郭再源; born 10 January 1951 in Palembang), is an Indonesian business tycoon.
-He owns Agung Sedayu Group, one of Indonesia's biggest property developers.
+He owns Agung Sedayu Group, one of Indonesia's largest property developers.

 Career

-Kusuma started off by smuggling electronic goods via Palembang.
+Kusuma started off by selling electronic goods via Palembang.
 He became a business partner with Tomy Winata.
 Kusuma is a member of the so-called "nine dragons", a group comprising individuals behind Jakarta's gambling industry during the New Order.

 Kusuma became wealthy in the 1980s by working with military financier Robby Sumampouw to conduct an unlicensed lottery (toto gelap) and casino in Surabaya.